Should I Take Out a Loan or Lease Farm Equipment?

 What are the cash flow needs of my farm or business?

 Leasing offers shorter terms, lower payments, and generally requires less up-front cash than a loan increasing your cashflow.

 How long will I need equipment for my growing farm business?

 Leasing terms are flexible allowing you to only pay for equipment while you need it.

-What is my advisor saying about my tax situation?
+What is my advisor saying about the tax situation of my farming operation?

 With a lease, you don't own the equipment.
 However, Operating Leases do provide a purchase option at the end of the term.
 Find a Koenig Equipment location near you to learn more about the different options.